 Yay!
 This is the last and final call to close sales.
 You got to know the prospect and you have sent your proposal.
 You have conveyed what you have to offer and how it will benefit them.
 So, with your extraordinary introductory experience, the prospect has been sold on the person.
 With your detailed proposal, the prospect is now sold on the company too.

 You have already wowed the prospect with your onboarding process.
-When you now get on a call with them, it’s okay to hard sell and convey that your purpose is to close the sale.
+When you now get on a call with them, it’s okay to hard sell and conveys that your purpose is to close the sale.

 Voila!
 You’re done there.
 As the saying goes “people may forget what you said, but they will never forget how you made them feel”.